 Managing custom fields

 Issues in Jira are made up of fields that store various pieces of information.
 Every issue comes with default system fields, like name or description, but you’ll most likely need to add more fields to collect information that is very specific to your company.
-That’s where custom fields come in—they can collect any info you need them to collect and be displayed in different configuration in your issues.
+That’s where custom fields come in—they can collect any info you need them to collect and be displayed in different configurations in your issues.

 Viewing custom fields